 For the coming fiscal year (starting this July 1st), the Brickzos Family Trust will remain the paper’s principal owner.
 But over the following two years, the balance will shift until The Eagle is fully owned by its employees.

-“We have always said The Eagle is run by a dedicated and talented staff,” Jeff Brickzos told members of the Federal Council, “and now they will also own the paper they proudly work for.”
+“I have always said The Eagle is run by a dedicated and talented staff,” Jeff Brickzos told members of the Federal Council, “and now they will also own the paper they proudly work for.”

 Practical Idealism